saturncloud/saturn-cloud-examples/taxi_demo/README.md

 The following tasks are performed:

-1. Ingest 1.6 billion CSV records and write to optimized Parquet files
+1. Ingest 1.6 billion records from CSV files and write to optimized Parquet files
 1. Create train/test sets for machine learning tasks
 1. Train a number of machine learning models
 1. Deploy models via REST API